jnidzwetzki/bboxdb/README.md

 Hyperrectangle queries (range queries) can be efficiently handled by BBoxDB.
 This type of query is backed by a two-level index structure.
 Besides, BBoxDB can store tables with the same dimensions co-partitioned, this means that the data of the same regions in space are stored on the same nodes.
 Equi- and spatial-joins can be processed efficiently locally on co-partitioned data.
 No data shuffling is needed during query processing.

 BBoxDB is implemented as a distributed and highly available system.
 It supports the _available_ and _partiotion tollerance_ aspects of the [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem).
 [SSTables](https://research.google.com/archive/bigtable.html) (string sorted tables) are used as data storage.
 [Apache Zookeeper](https://zookeeper.apache.org/) is used to coordinate the whole system.
-The system can be accessed, using a [network protocol](http://jnidzwetzki.github.io/bboxdb/bboxdb/dev/network.html).
 Some special features like continuous queries or a history for tuples are also supported.

 ## Documentation